lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 14. View metadata has type `tokenizer:lingpipe-indo-european-tokenizer`, which is weird given this is a splitter
 15. Service metadata say input needs Sentence annotations
 16. View metadata says the view contains Token#pos
+17. Service requires text or json#lapps, but accepts only text input
+18. Services creates LIF output but discriminator is lapps (as specified in metadata)
+19. View metadata has type `tokenizer:lingpipe-indo-european-tokenizer` which seems weird

 To finish this summary, here is a list of types used in the view metadata: